sarkiharish/gada-electronics/README.md

 # gada-electronics
-This is project for electronic store built for implementing concepts of spring boot .
+This is project for electronic store built using spring boot .